PutuJem/tech230-microservices/README.md

 In summary, Docker streamlines application deployment, supports microservices architecture, enhances CI/CD processes, enables scalability and load balancing, provides consistent development and testing environments, and facilitates hybrid and multi-cloud deployments.

+### **Security for Docker**

+How to maintain security within Docker:

+- Use trusted and official Docker images from reputable sources.
+- Keep Docker updated to the latest version for security patches.
+- Minimize installed packages in containers and avoid running as root.
+- Enable Docker's Content Trust feature to ensure image integrity.
+- Set resource limits to prevent excessive resource usage.
+- Use container orchestration tools to isolate and restrict communication.
+- Secure the host system with updates, access controls, and strong configurations.
+- Configure network settings properly and use firewalls for control.
+- Implement centralized logging and monitoring for timely detection.
+- Regularly scan Docker images and containers for vulnerabilities.
+- Manage user access to Docker resources with the principle of least privilege.
+- Secure private Docker image registries with access controls and authentication.

 ### **Section 1: Creating a Docker container to host a profile and application**

 A prerequisite to this guide is create a new repository containing a html file describing a personal profile.